AshkanKD/Lock-System/README.md

 Because teleporters are most often used to go to interior locations, and we don't want users to fall through the void, you can specify an optional interior to load before moving the player.

-**Note:** If the specified `ipl` is invalid, it'll be stuck loading for ever, breaking `demmylock` for whomever tries to teleport, so be sure to test this properly!
+**Note:** If the specified `ipl` is invalid, it'll be stuck loading for ever, breaking `Lock-System` for whomever tries to teleport, so be sure to test this properly!

-`demmylock` makes no attempt at loading interior props or setting interior colors or anything of the sort when teleporting.
+`Lock-System` makes no attempt at loading interior props or setting interior colors or anything of the sort when teleporting.
 This is not a "MILO manager" resource *at all*, and will only do the most rudementary of checks.
 If the teleporter leads to somewhere that is loaded automatically, you can just omit the `ipl` here.

 After entering the correct code, **anyone** can step through the teleporter by just strolling up to the keypad and pressing *E*.
 This is intentional, as it enables you to bring people with you through the teleporter *withot telling them the code*, just like when you unlock a regular door.